Firefox OS: Gecko

 Gecko is the web browser engine of Firefox OS.
 Gecko implements open standards for HTML, CSS, and JavaScript.
 Gecko includes a networking stack, graphics stack, layout engine, virtual machine (for JavaScript), and porting layers.

 Gaia

-Gaia is the user interface of Firefox OS and controls everything drawn to the screen.
-Gaia includes by default implementations of a lock screen, home screen, telephone dialer and contacts application, text-messaging application, camera application and gallery support, plus the classic phone apps: mail, calendar, calculator and marketplace.
-Gaia is written entirely in HTML, CSS, and JavaScript.
-It interfaces with the operating system through Open Web APIs, which are implemented by Gecko.
-Because it uses only standard web APIs, it can work on other OSes and other web browsers.
+Gaia was the user interface of Firefox OS and controlled everything drawn to the screen.
+Gaia included by default implementations of a lock screen, home screen, telephone dialer and contacts application, text-messaging application, camera application and gallery support, plus the classic phone apps: mail, calendar, calculator and marketplace.
+Gaia was written entirely in HTML, CSS, and JavaScript.
+It interfaced with the operating system through Open Web APIs, which were implemented by Gecko.
+Because it used only standard web APIs, it could work on other OSes and other web browsers.

 Release history

 Forks

 Panasonic continues to develop the operating system for use in their Smart TVs, which run My Home Screen, powered by the Firefox OS.

 Acadine Technologies has derived their H5OS from Firefox OS as well.
 Li Gong, the founder of the company, had overseen the development of Firefox OS while serving as president of Mozilla Corporation.

 A fork called KaiOS has been used on a few feature phones, including Alcatel's OneTouch Go Flip (known as Cingular Flip 2 on AT&T), Reliance Jio's JioPhone (LYF F30C), and Intex's Turbo+ 4G.
 The system brings support for 4G LTE, Wi-Fi, GPS, and HTML5-based apps onto non-touch devices with an optimized user interface, less memory usage, and longer battery life.